-How to switch between Apple Music Individual and Family plans

-Want to add more devices (or people) to your Apple Music subscription?
-Here's the deal.

-Update May 2017: Added new instructions and screenshots to reflect changes made in iOS 10.3 and later.
+Joining an Apple Music Family plan is pretty easy when you get down to it

-Apple Music offers two different plans for its users—a $9.99 individual plan and a $14.99 family plan that supports up to six Family Sharing accounts (or devices connected concurrently on one account).
+Apple Music offers three different plans for its users—a $4.99 per month plan for students who sign up with a university email address, a $9.99 individual plan and a $14.99 family plan that supports up to six Family Sharing accounts (or devices connected concurrently on one account).

 If you started on one plan but want to switch mid-subscription, or want to leave a Family sub-account to start off on your own, here's how to go about it.
 Don't worry: From my testing, you shouldn't lose your Apple Music library, likes, or data when switching between accounts.